AqwamCreates/DataPredict/docs/API/Models/MachineLearningBaseModel.md

 #### Returns

-* ModelParameters: The model parameters fetched from the base model
+* ModelParameters: A matrix containing model parameters fetched from the base model.

 ### setModelParameters()